Rakhigarhi: Planned city

 The ASI's detailed excavation of the site revealed the size of the lost city and recovered numerous artefacts, some over 5,000 years old.
 Rakhigarhi was occupied at Early Harappan times.
 Evidence of paved roads, drainage system, large rainwater collection, storage system, terracotta bricks, statue production, and skilled working of bronze and precious metals have been uncovered.
 Jewellery, including bangles made from terracotta, conch shells, gold, and semi-precious stones, have also been found.

 Digging so far reveals a well planned city with 1.92 m wide roads, a bit wider than in Kalibangan.
 The pottery is similar to Kalibangan and Banawali.
 Pits surrounded by walls have been found, which are thought to be for sacrificial or some religious ceremonies.
 There are brick lined drains to handle sewage from the houses.
-Terracotta statues, weights, bronze artifacts, comb, copper fish hooks, needles and terracotta seals have also been found.
+Terracotta statues, weights, bronze artefacts, comb, copper fish hooks, needles and terracotta seals have also been found.
 A bronze vessel has been found which is decorated with gold and silver.
 A gold foundry with about 3000 unpolished semi-precious stones has been found.
 Many tools used for polishing these stones and a furnace were found there.
 A burial site has been found with 11 skeletons, with their heads in the north direction.
 Near the heads of these skeletons, utensils for everyday use were kept.
 The three female skeletons have shell bangles on their left wrists.
 Near one female skeleton, a gold armlet has been found.
 In addition semi precious stones have been found lying near the head, suggesting that they were part of some sort of necklace.

 Granary

 A granary belonging to mature Harappan phase (2600 BCE to 2000 BCE) has been found here.
 Granary is made up of mud-bricks with a floor of ramped earth plastered with mud.
 It has 7 rectangular or square chambers.
-Significant traces of lime & decomposed grass are found on the lower portion of the granary wall indicating that it can also be the storehouse of grains with lime used as insecticide & grass used to prevent entry of moisture.
+Significant traces of lime & decomposed grass are found on the lower portion of the granary wall indicating that it can also be the storehouse of grains with lime used as insecticide and grass used to prevent entry of moisture.
 Looking at the size, it appears to be a public granary or a private granary of elites.

 Tools

 Hunting tools like copper hafts and fish hooks have been found here.
 Presence of various toys like mini wheels, miniature lids, sling balls, animal figurines indicates a prevalence of toy culture.
-Signs of flourishing trade can be seen by the excavation of stamps, jewelry and 'chert' weights.
-Weights found here are similar to weights found at many other IVC sites confirming presence of standardized weight systems.
+Signs of flourishing trade can be seen by the excavation of stamps, jewellery and 'chert' weights.
+Weights found here are similar to weights found at many other IVC sites confirming presence of standardised weight systems.